 The standard advice is to eat crackers or some similar carbohydrate that is bland before getting out of bed.
 Ginger ale, ginger tea and ginger candy are also often suggested.
 Nausea during the first trimester is more normal than not, and to the degree that it relates to outcomes, nausea is a good sign.
-Losing a little weight because it is so difficult to keep food down in the first trimester will almost certainly not harm your baby (it won’t grow very much for a while yet anyway) or you (assuming you didn’t start this pregnancy dangerously underweight).
+Losing a little weight because it is so difficult to keep food down in the first trimester will almost certainly not harm your baby (it won't grow much for a while yet anyway) or you (assuming you didn't start this pregnancy dangerously underweight).
 While exercise or physical activity might help with the nausea and is therefore worth a try, it may make it worse.
 Extra naps and more hours in bed at night will both feel good and be good for you.

 The nausea I experienced during my first trimester was not quite like any other nausea I’d experienced.
 Given that I get motion sickness in cars, trains, planes and a lot of amusement rides, I figured I knew what nausea could be like.
 This was weird stuff.
 It wasn’t horrible, but it was unending and remarkably resistant to usual comfort measures.
 However, a quarter tab or half tab of Dramamine made it a lot less miserable and made napping even easier, with the beneficial effect of clearing up my allergies (which were giving me trouble, since I’d quit taking Claritin after reading about hypospadias, a precaution that was probably not necessary).